 AGEABILITY AS OF NOVEMBER 1ST, 2021

 2016 AGEABILITY

 I Harvested on 13th September, 2016.
 All the pinots from that year, had a delicious, cherried kirschy Grenache feel, and this is drinking with delicious complexity now, and will become more complex - perhaps peaking around 2024... and potentially hold much longer.

+2017 AGEABILITY

+Harvested on 4th October, 2017.
+N/A: Not made as a single cuvée in 2017, but was rather folded together with the Old Vines cuvée to make the most complex wine possible that vintage.

 2018 AGEABILITY

 I Harvested on 20th September, 2018.
 The wines from this vintage remains an enigma for both Mary and I!
 A 'Grand Vin' nose: delicious young, lovely, cherry-berried and still a bit closed.
 Should continue to lengthen and continue to improve in perfume and tertiary complexity until 2027, but will definitely hold steady longer.

 2019 AGEABILITY

 I Harvested on 30th September, 2019.
 Upon release, perhaps the best combination of transparency of terroir, and chalky, mineral full-fruitiness that we have yet seen.
 2019 helps define this Lieu-dit, and even the Sub-App!
 The apparent delicacy belies the firm, rose petal florality, the iron-fist-in-a-velvet-glove that will come to define this wine, this vintage.
 Do not think of broaching this before 2023, if at all possible.
 Drink with glee from 2023-2030, even after which time it may surprise and continue to gain in subtlety and floral nuance.

 2020 AGEABILITY

-I Harvested on 17th September, 2020. / Still maturing steadily in barrel, the final selection of barrels for the both 'Lieu-Dits' we make from this site is months away from being done.
+Harvested on 17th September, 2020. / Still maturing steadily in barrel, the final selection of barrels for the both 'Lieu-Dits' we make from this site is months away from being done.
 These are deep wines of mature fine tannins, rounder fruit than usual, still that same sense of chalkiness, with greater precision from Lowrey than one might expect from a warmer season.

 2021 AGEABILITY

-I Harvested on 22nd September, 2021.
+Harvested on 22nd September, 2021.
 Pressed, in barrel and is surprisingly well-coloured, with a lovely floral perfume and great verve.
 I have rarely been this excited about a Burgundian-style, vintage just born.